wtclarke/fsl_mrs/docs/user_docs/simulation.rst

 - :sup:`3` Tkac et al. proc intl soc magn reson med 2008: p1624
 - :sup:`4` Bal et al. Magnetic Resonance in Chemistry.
 2002;40:533–36

 Metabolites to simulate can be specified on the command line using the :code:`–m` option with a list typed on the command line, with the :code:`–b` option specifying a text file with one metabolite listed per line, or the :code:`–s` option pointing to a spin system json file for custom spin systems.

+It is **not recommended** to simulate and use all of the metabolites.
+A typical list to start with for short echo time spectroscopy might be
+:
+    Ala, Asp, GPC, PCh, Cr, PCr, GABA, Glc, Gln, Glu, GSH, Ins, Lac, NAA, NAAG, PE, Tau

 Including macromolecules in your basis set
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~